Unrecognized

 This breed could be the perfect fit if you are an experienced dog owner.
 As Staffy Bulls grow older, they become powerful dogs with a stubborn streak that requires patience and consistent training.

-This Staffordshire Bull Terrier descendant makes a good family dog with some obedience training.
+This Staffordshire Bull Terrier descendent makes a good family dog with some obedience training.
 However, first-time dog owners might suffer in providing the best home for this dog, especially if they lead busy lives.
 The best owners for Staffordshire Bull Bullmastiffs are families that spend most of their time at home and with some experience.

 Like the Staffy Bull Bullmastiff parents, this breed sheds all year round, requiring constant attention.
 The Bullmastiff parents’ coats are also not hypoallergenic, which could be a problem for dog owners suffering from allergies.